LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 * **US:** va.sentinel.liveperson.net

-However, instead of hardcoding the oAuth server, it is recommended to use the [LivePerson Domain API](https://developers.liveperson.com/agent-domain-domain-api.html) to retrieve this information by providing the service name `sentinel` and retrieving the host address **dynamically**.
+However, instead of hardcoding the authorization server, it is recommended to use the [LivePerson Domain API](https://developers.liveperson.com/agent-domain-domain-api.html) to retrieve this information by providing the service name `sentinel` and retrieving the host address **dynamically**.

 ### Step 5: Get the **lambda UUID** from FaaS